dosipod/SrWiki/2D-Functionality.md

 **Note:** When an X,Y value goes out of bounds, this routine writes to an LED beyond SEGLEN, and as a result, we need to use the setPixels() routine to write to the display.

 **Note:** Working with this can be confusing, so here's a simulator you can play around with to get familiar with[ XY()  at Wokwi](https://wokwi.com/arduino/projects/298774787561357832).

+### Multiple panels (202106/dev)
+When you want to create larger matrices, the standard available panels are not big enough.
+They typically are 16*16 or 8*32 pixels.
+To support large matrices, they should be connected together.
+This is now supported as well (currently in dev version).
+Multiple panels can be specified in the LED-Preferences screen by checking Multiple Panels and then defining the number of horizontal and vertical panels.

+For example if you create a 32*32 matrix by connecting 4 8*32 panels together you have 4 horizontal panels and 1 vertical panel.

+The XY() function supports this by first determining in which panel an (x,y) coordinate should be displayed and then within a panel it's position is determined as described above (using flipmajor, serpentine etc.).

+In the example above, 0<x<8 is displayed in the first panel, 8<x<16 in the second panel and so on.